VictorHeDev/BobaBae/README.md

   - Character movement associated with "WASD" keys (bind movement to key up and down events)
   - No collision detection yet
   - Jumping is a plus
-- Create initial methods for objects (items)
+- Create initial methods for items

 ### Day 4, 5 - Main bulk of coding and handling logic
 The goal for the next two days is to handle most of the actual gameplay and logic.
-That means creating the gravity logic for the items, Kevin's jumping animation, decrementing lives/hearts/Boba-bar, and collision logic.
+That means creating the gravity & friction logic for the items, Kevin's jumping animation, decrementing lives/hearts/Boba-bar, and collision logic.
 We have to make sure that Kevin can only stay within the contents of the screen and he can either stay at a baseline position or jump.
 We might want to create additional ledges for him to jump on top of for a more dynamic gaming experience.

 Main goals:
 - Movement logic
 - Gravity logic
 - Collision logic

-### Day 6 - Implementing bonus features
+### Day 6 - Implementing MVP features
 Main goals:
+- CSS reset file
+- Menu descriptions & general HTML skeleton
+- Click or key events to start/end the game
+- Add personal links with Favicon
+- Add sound effects
-- Sound assets and toggle on/off
+- Have an option to toggle on/off sound effects

+### Day 7 - Polish up
+Main goals:
+- Think about the viability of the extra features and see if I am able to implement them
+  - Clear local storage
   - Power-up display on upper-left of the screen
   - Power-up animations
   - Additional rounds
 - Adding high score and name to Firebase database
-- Styling using CSS, menu options, instructions, personal links

-### Day 7 - Polish up
-Main goals:
-- CSS reset file
-- Think about the viability of the extra features and see if I am able to implement them
 - Finish up styling and deploy the website
 - Meme